chaudhary1337/BlockChain-Unchained/README.md

 ### Build
 I explore the bit by bit building of Solidity Code, along with Solidity Best Practices.

 0. Hello World
 1. Getters and Setters
 2. Gas
-3. Modifier: Pure and View
+3. Modifier: Pure, View, Other
+4. Inderitance

 ### Break
 A list of all the Solidity Exploits: